beetbox/audioread/README.rst

 exception is raised.
 This exception is only used when the file type is unsupported by the backends; if the file doesn't exist, a standard ``IOError`` will be raised.

+Audioread is "universal" and supports both Python 2 (2.6+) and Python 3 (3.2+).
+The GStreamer backend currently only supports 2.x since gst-python is 2.x-only.

 Future Work
 -----------